Starting the Platform

 # Test the repository connection

-psql -U pmp4pg -h localhost -d pmp4pg_repo -c "SELECT version();"
+psql -U pmp4pg -h localhost -d metadata -c "SELECT version();"

-Step 2 — Start the Backend
+Step 2 — Start the PMP4PG Server

-systemctl start pmp4pg-backend
+systemctl start pmp4pg

 # Check status

-systemctl status pmp4pg-backend
+systemctl status pmp4pg

 # Follow startup logs

-journalctl -u pmp4pg-backend -f --no-pager | head -30
+journalctl -u pmp4pg -f --no-pager | head -30

 API health check: